SCALagos/tdd-datasc-2025/00-environment-setup.md

-# 🛠️ Ideal Environment Setup for Data Science Training
+# 🛠️ Environment Setup for Data Science Training

 Set up these tools and platforms before diving into the projects and topics: